loyalhealth/user-guides/patient-connect/200_ImplementingSSR.md

 Once SSR has been successfully implemented on the server, the final step is to toggle a flag in the Care Search settings.
 This ensures that the Care Search script recognizes SSR is now active.

 ### Why Is This Step Important?
-In scenarios where Care Search is still relying on CSR (Client-Side Rendering) — for instance, on the search results page — when a user clicks on a result, the profile will be displayed using CSR, even though SSR is enabled on the server.
+In scenarios where Care Search is still relying on CSR — for instance, on the search results page — when a user clicks on a result, the profile will be displayed using CSR, even though SSR is enabled on the server.
 To handle this transition effectively, enabling the SSR flag in the admin dashboard ensures that the care search script will load the page from the server to use SSR.

 ### How to Enable the SSR Flag:
 1. Navigate to the Care Search Admin Dashboard.